be-fe/iSlider/README.md

 <h1 id="intro">iSlider，Smooth slider for webapps</h1>

 iSlider is a high performance，dependency free, mobile-platform javascript slider.

-iSlider can handle any element that need to be slide, like picture list or different dom elements.
+It can handle any element that need to be slide, like picture list or different dom elements.
 It features:

 * Animation can be customized with user defined functions (rotate, 3d, default).